henryw374/defoclock/README.md

 ## Rationale

-You've just hammered out a function and it compiles
+You've just hammered out a function and it compiled

 ```
 (defn foo [bar]